yaushing/Project_BD-1/README.md

 Hi there.
 This is a chatbot template for offline chatbots.
 Export a whastapp .txt file as chat.txt to get the training data

-**USE IDLE OR JUPYTER NOTEBOOK TO RUN -- DO NOT USE VS-CODE** *I think technically you could use an online compiler but I'm not sure why you would given that the point is for this to be OFFLINE*
+**USE IDLE OR JUPYTER NOTEBOOK TO RUN -- DO NOT USE VS-CODE -- *<br>
+*I think technically you could use an online compiler like [repl](https://replit.com/) but I'm not sure why you would given that the point is for this to be OFFLINE*

 ### NOTICE
 *Once having started training the training will be stored in the following 3 files:*